Pulsih/Pulsih/README.md

 ### Hi, take a look at my profile 👋

 - Who am I? 🤔
-18 years old student - Java Developer - [Minecraft](https://www.minecraft.net/it-it) Pluginner
+18 years old student - Indie Developer - [Minecraft](https://www.minecraft.net/it-it) Pluginner

-- What I do? ✨
+- What do I do? ✨
-I am currently studing at an Applied Sciences Lyceum
+I am currently studing at an Applied Sciences Lyceum while working on a personal project to develop a new game.

 - Where do i live? 🌍
 Italy